Lies on the lips of a priest

 -Michael Foucault, “Politics and Reason”

 These four quotes bring a critique of the sacred tensions of trust between the community and the church.
-You have two seminal artists in dialogue with a modern day, Catholic theologian and one of the greatest philosophers of our time.
+You have two seminal artists in dialogue with a

 Jay-Z labels the priest as a liar, with a resonated tone that would suggest he considers them to be symbols of lies much the same as the slaying of the Indians by the Pilgrims designated by a national holiday-Thanksgiving.
 Tupac, like Jay-Z, critiques the preacher or priest as well in the same tone.
 He draws attention to an epidemic of realism of the poor, which he supposes, transcends the spiritual hope so embedded in the teachings of the church.
 Beaudoin sides with Jay-Z and Tupac as he says, “the Catholic Church is seen by many people on the inside and outside as a place where people have trouble telling the truth.”
 His statement offers a level of validation to the dialogue because he is active participant within the very institution that is being critiqued.

 Foucault brings a bit of a summation to the matter because he like Jay-Z and Tupac, sits on the outside of the spectrum and observes the institution called church and its leaders the priest/preachers.
 Foucault sends out a general declaration call to all religions-Christianity included- that you are not being honest and have not honestly critiqued yourself as it would display a jaded truth.
 And with this jaded truth, society continues to ask, “how can you thus lead us to a particular place of promise and grandeur?”